 You have the right to let us know how the Department and Sentara Health Plans can better serve you.
-Sentara Health Plans invites you to join the Member Advisory Committee.
+Sentara Health Plans invites you to join Sentara Health Plans Member Advisory Committee.
 As a member of the committee, you can participate in educational meetings that happen once every three months.
 You can attend in-person or virtually.
 Attending committee meetings will give you and your caregiver or family member the chance to provide input on Cardinal Care and meet other members.
-If you would like more information or want to attend, contact Sentara Health Plans Member Outreach at 1-833-261-2367, Monday through Friday, 8 a.m. to 5:30 p.m.
+If you would like more information or want to attend, contact Sentara Health Plans Member Services.